nextstrain/WNV/README.md

 * To modify the minimum length of nucleotide sequence in the WNV global build enter the desired threshold in the --min-length <MIN_LENGTH> paremeter that is listed in the [defaults/config.yaml](https://github.com/nextstrain/WNV/blob/main/phylogenetic/defaults/config.yaml) file
 * To modify the minimum length of nucleotide sequence in the WNV Washington focused build enter the desired threshold in the --min-length <MIN_LENGTH> paremeter that is listed in the [washington-state/config.yaml](https://github.com/nextstrain/WNV/blob/main/phylogenetic/build-configs/washington-state/config.yaml) file

+### Map Specific Locations
+We have added the option to map specific locations using coordinates.
+The sample data for this feature is available in the file `ingest/defaults/annotations.tsv`. this file is in long data format and contains information for six randomly selected places unrelated to WNV data.
+This feature is useful for states or agencies that need to map the locations of mosquito traps, for example.
+If the data is sensitive, we recomend modifying the annotations.tsv file locally when running the build.
+To visualize the locations in Auspice:
+1. Navigate to the **Map** options in the left panel.
+2. In the **Geographic resolution** dropdown menu, select the level of data you entered in the `annotations.tsv` file.
+For example, the sample data maps to location.